The Shrubs

 The Shrubs were an English rock music group, formed in Watford in 1985, releasing three albums before splitting up in 1989.

 History

-Future Shrubs singer Nick Hobbs had previously managed Henry Cow and after living in Stockholm for a year joined Swedish band Kraeldjursanstalten.
-When that band split up he relocated to London and looked for a new band.
-After being sacked from Stump for "being too serious", Hobbs formed his own band, taking inspiration from Captain Beefheart, Pere Ubu, The Fall, and The Ex, initially as The Kevin Staples Band, but changing name to The Shrubs before first release Full Steam Into The Brainstorm, a 6-track 12" EP in July 1986 on the Ron Johnson label.
-Bassist Phil Roberts left shortly afterwards to join Marc Riley in The Creepers, to be replaced by Steve Brockway, and subsequently by Mark Grebby, who had been the bass player for original Ron Johnson artistes Splat!
+Future Shrubs singer Nick Hobbs had previously managed Henry Cow, co-founded Recommended Records with Chris Cutler, and lived in Stockholm for a year as erstwhile singer for the Swedish band Kraeldjursanstalten (later Kropparna).
+When that band split, he relocated to London and looked for a new band.
+After being sacked from what would become Stump for "being too serious", Hobbs then joined what became The Shrubs, sharing inspiration with Mick Ricketts (guitar), Jon Bentley (drums), Julian Hutton (guitar) and Phil Roberts (bass), from Captain Beefheart, Pere Ubu, The Fall, and later The Ex, initially as The Kevin Staples Band, but changing name to The Shrubs before first release Full Steam into The Brainstorm, a 6-track 12" EP in July 1986 on the Ron Johnson label.
+Phil Roberts left shortly afterwards to join Marc Riley in The Creepers, to be replaced by Steve Brockway (later with The Ton Ups and The Jack Rubies), and subsequently by Mark Grebby, who had been the bass player for original Ron Johnson artistes Splat!.
+The band worked with Dutch producer Dolf Planteijdt for nearly all their recordings after Brainstorm, thanks to his work with The Ex.

-Shrubs contributed Bullfighters Bones to the NME's famous C86 album.